What is a Doula?

 ~ take shift changes

 I have been passionate about childbirth for many years.
 I began attending births as a support to friends in 2002, not long after the birth of my first child.
 I found serving people in childbirth to be fulfilling and meaningful work.
 Wanting to move more deeply into this work, I trained and certified as a birth doula through Childbirth International in 2013 and in 2014 was trained as a placenta preparation specialist.
 I have attended workshops covering many topics ranging from nutrition in pregnancy, to rebozo techniques, to healing babies' birth trauma.
 My deep respect and reverence for birth and for people's diverse journeys to parenthood have led me to provide non-judgemental support to families in various situations planning all kinds of births.
 My goal is to assist you in having the birth you want to have in the way you want to have it.
-I live in Kingston, Ontario with my partner and three teenaged children.
+I live in downtown Kingston, Ontario with my three teen/young adult children.
 I find it a privilege and an honour to work with birth-givers and their families as they prepare for and welcome new life into the world.

 Training and Education